When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Pokémon Red / Blue (1996)

-From the opening moments in Pallet Town to choosing your first starter, battling gym owners and collecting gym badges, and defeating the Elite Four, Pokémon Red and Blue just feel right.
+From the opening moments in Pallet Town to choosing your first starter, battling gym owners and collecting gym badges, and defeating the Elite Four, Pokémon Red and Blue feel right.

 We can never forget our first Ash’s adventure.
 Pokemon is a series of video games developed by Game Freak and published by Nintendo and The Pokémon Company.

-Pokemon also has been made into animated series and movies.
+Pokemon has also been made into animated series and movies.
 Something about this game always brings a smile to our faces.

 SimCity 3000 (1999)